tektoncd/pipeline/docs/tutorial.md

 - Logs can remain in-memory only as opposed to sent to a service such as [Stackdriver](https://cloud.google.com/logging/).

-Elasticsearch can be deployed locally as a means to view logs "after the fact": an example is provided at https://github.com/mgreau/knative-elastic-tutorials.
+Elasticsearch, Beats and Kibana can be deployed locally as a means to view logs: an example is provided at https://github.com/mgreau/tekton-pipelines-elastic-tutorials.

 ## Experimentation